OnurGumus/onurgumus.github.io/_posts/2020-12-20-your-domain-driven-project-Lean-software-development.md

 So we have to be able to split the things in such a way our developers should be able to do their job without stepping on each other toes.

 Another major reason is to determine what is important and give the focus on that important slice.
-After 3 months of development.
-You don't want to tell your manager you have a perfect implementation for the authentication slice, but you haven't started the main thing.
+After 3 months of development, you don't want to tell your manager that you have a perfect implementation for the authentication slice, but you haven't started the main thing.
 That would be disastrous.

-Sometimes you have too few resources or team members may not be familiar with a particular task, then you can opt-in to outsource or buy a ready-made solution, say for the authentication and your fellow developers could focus on what is important.
-Whereas you sometimes you have sometimes too many resources, then you could assign some developers with fine-tuning the purchased solution or assist to the outsource team.
+Sometimes you have too few members available or the team members may not be familiar with a particular task, then you can opt-in to outsource or buy a ready-made solution say for the authentication and your fellow developers could focus on what is important.
+Whereas sometimes you have too many members available, then you could assign some developers with fine-tuning the purchased solution or assisting to the outsource team.
 Thus, we try to [eliminate the waste](https://en.wikipedia.org/wiki/Lean_software_development#Eliminate_waste).